What Do Farm and Home Management Advisor Do?

 - Set and monitor production targets.

 - Provide direct assistance to farmers by performing activities such as purchasing or selling products and supplies, supervising properties, and collecting soil and herbage samples for testing.

-When polled, Farm and Home Management Advisors say the following skills are most frequently used in their jobs:
+These are the skills Farm and Home Management Advisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.